 Manaslu Circuit Region

 Manaslu Region Trekking is one of the most beautiful and interesting trekking in the northern Himalayan range of the west-central part of Gorkha District within the Tibetan Autonomous Region of China.
-It has widely varied geographical terrains ranging from its lowest point of 228m to 8,163m of the world's eight highest mountain Mt.
+It has widely varied geographical terrains ranging from its lowest point of 228m to 8,163m of the world's eighth-highest mountain Mt.
 Manaslu.
-Manaslu Region is divided into 2 major regions, northern region (Upper Manaslu and Tsum valley) and mid-region (Lower Manaslu).
+Manaslu Region is divided into 2 major regions, the northern region (Upper Manaslu and Tsum valley) and the mid-region (Lower Manaslu).
 Manaslu Trek is about 177 kilometers in total distance.
-The highest point of Manaslu trek is the Larkya la with an elevation of 5,106 metres (16,752 ft).
-Manaslu trek is popular among trekkers that provide numerous views of snow capped mountains, close interaction with the different ethnic groups and their different cultures and traditions who live in hill villages scattered along the trek routes.
+The highest point of the Manaslu trek is the Larkya la with an elevation of 5,106 meters (16,752 ft).
+Manaslu trek is popular among trekkers because that provides numerous views of snow-capped mountains and close interaction with the different ethnic groups and their different cultures and traditions who live in hill villages scattered along the trek routes.
 It offers a rare combination of historical, archaeological, religious, and cultural of different ethnic communities.
 Manaslu Circuit Trek follows an ancient salt-trading route along the Darundi River Valley and Budhi Gandaki River valley.
-Along this route, Boudha Himal, Sringi Himal, Ganesh Himal range, Langtang Himal Ranges, Cheo Himal, Himlung Himal and Kang Guru Himal are seen, along with Annapurna massif.
-While trekking in the Manaslu region, ten peaks of over 6,500 metres (21,300 ft) in height are visible, including peaks of over 7,000 metres (23,000 ft) elevation.
+Along this route, Boudha Himal, Sringi Himal, Ganesh Himal range, Langtang Himal Ranges, Cheo Himal, Himlung Himal, and Kang Guru Himal are seen, along with Annapurna massif.
+While trekking in the Manaslu region, ten peaks of over 6,500 meters (21,300ft) in height are visible, including peaks of over 7,000 meters (23,000ft) elevation.

 Manaslu region, which is also termed the Manaslu Conservation Area, comprises sub-tropical Himalayan foothills to arid Trans-Himalayan high pastures bordering Tibet.
 Starting from Gorkha or Arughat and extending into the Larkya La pass, the area covers six climatic zones:

-- The zones coalesce with the variation of the altitude from about 600 metres (1,969 ft) in the tropical zone to the 8,163 metres (26,782 ft) summit of Manaslu in the arctic zone.
+- The zones coalesce with the variation of the altitude from about 600 meters (1,969 ft) in the tropical zone to the 8,163 meters (26,782 ft) summit of Manaslu in the arctic zone.

 Manaslu region is known in the Tibetan language as "Kutan l", in which "tang" means the Tibetan word for a flat place.
 Mt.
-Manaslu is the highest peak with an elevation of 8,163 metres (26,782 ft) (the world’s eighth highest mountain).
-In view of its favorable topography of long ridges and glacial valleys, Manaslu region offers several routes to mountaineers.
+Manaslu is the highest peak with an elevation of 8,163 meters (26,782 ft) (the world’s eighth highest mountain).
+In view of its favorable topography of long ridges and glacial valleys, the Manaslu region offers several routes to mountaineers.
 Manaslu region is surrounded by Mt.
-Manaslu include Ngadi Chuli, Himalchuli and Boudha.
-A glacial saddle known as Larkya La with an elevation of 5,106 metres (16,752 ft), lies north of Manaslu.
-The peak is bounded on the east by the Ganesh Himal and the Budhi Gandaki River gorge, on the west by the deep fissures of the Marysyangdi Khola with its Annapurna range of hills, to the south is the Gorkha town at the foot of the hill (from where trekking operates during the season), which is an aerial distance of 48 kilometres (30 mi) to the peak.
-There are six established trek routes to the peak, and on the mountain the south face is reportedly the most difficult for climbing.
+Manaslu including Ngadi Chuli, Himalchuli, and Boudha.
+A glacial saddle known as Larkya La with an elevation of 5,106 meters (16,752 ft), lies north of Manaslu.
+The peak is bounded on the east by the Ganesh Himal and the Budhi Gandaki River gorge, on the west by the deep fissures of the Marysyangdi Khola with its Annapurna range of hills, to the south is the Gorkha town at the foot of the hill (from where trekking operates during the season), which is an aerial distance of 48 kilometers (30 mi) to the peak.
+There are six established trek routes to the peak, and on the mountain, the south face is reportedly the most difficult for climbing.

-Unlike many other regions, this valley is a sanctuary to many highly endangered animals, including Snow leopards and Pandas.
-Other mammals include Lynx, Himalayan Black Bear, Grey Wolf, Dhole, Assamese Monkey, Himalayan Musk Deer, Blue Sheep, Himalayan tahr, Mainland Serow, Himalayan Goral, Wooly Hare, Horseshoe Bat, Himalayan House Hare and Black Lipped Pika.
-Over 110 species of birds, 33 mammals, 11 butterflies and 3 reptiles have been recorded.
+Unlike many other regions, this valley is a sanctuary for many highly endangered animals, including Snow leopards and Pandas.
+Other mammals include Lynx, Himalayan Black Bear, Grey Wolf, Dhole, and Assamese Monkey, Himalayan Musk Deer, Blue Sheep, Himalayan Tahr, Mainland Serow, Himalayan Goral, Wooly Hare, Horseshoe Bat, Himalayan House Hare, Black Lipped Pika.
+Over 110 species of birds, 33 mammals, 11 butterflies, and 3 reptiles have been recorded.
 Conservation of wildlife in the area has been achieved by monks of the monasteries in the area by putting a hunting ban in place.
-This action has helped the wildlife to prosper.
-The area is now an important habitat for the snow leopard, grey wolf, musk deer, blue sheep and the Himalayan Tahr.
+This action has helped wildlife to prosper.
+The area is now an important habitat for the snow leopard, grey wolf, musk deer, blue sheep, and the Himalayan Tahr.

 There are two ethnicities mainly inhabiting this region; Nubri and Tsum.
 The branching off of the river at Chhikur divides these two ethnic domains.
-While Nubri has been frequently visited after Nepal opened itself for tourism in 1950, Tsum still retains much of its traditional culture, art and tradition.
+While Nubri has been frequently visited since Nepal opened itself for tourism in 1950, Tsum still retains much of its traditional culture, art, and tradition.
 In the central hills of the region, Gurungs are the main ethnic group who have joined the Gurkha army in large numbers.
-Closer to Tibet, the Bhutias (also spelled Bhotias), akin to the Sherpa group, of Tibetan ethnicity dominate the scene as can be discerned from their flat roofed houses, and they are distinctly Buddhists.
-The region is dotted with austere monasteries, maniwalls, chortens and other Buddhist religious landmarks.
+Closer to Tibet, the Bhutias (also spelled Bhotias), akin to the Sherpa group, of Tibetan ethnicity dominate the scene as can be discerned from their flat-roofed houses, and they are distinctly Buddhists.
+The region is dotted with austere monasteries, mani walls, chortens, and other Buddhist religious landmarks.
 The traditional faith of non-violence and compassion augments the wildlife diversity of the region.